-Isodose surface calculations require about 1.4MB of RAM, and can add significantly to dose calculation and 3D rendering time on slower processors.
+Isodose surface calculations can add significantly to dose calculation and 3D rendering time.
 Since isodose surfaces are not necessary for routine treatment planning, the 3D matrix is not created automatically.
-Before calculating isodose surfaces you must allocate memory for the 3D Matrix by selecting Allocate 3D matrix from the Dosimetry menu or open a plaque file that includes a precalculated 3D matrix.
+Before calculating isodose surfaces you must allocate memory for the 3D Matrix by selecting Allocate 3D matrix from the Dosimetry menu.

 3DMatrixMovie